It's Not a Game

-It's Not a Game is the second album released by Layzie Bone in 2005.
+It's Not a Game is the second album released by Layzie Bone.
+It was released in 2005.
 The album peaked at number 15 on the Billboard Top Rap Albums chart, number 31 on the Top R&B/Hip-Hop Albums chart, and number 96 on the Billboard 200.

 Tracks two and nine had previously appeared on his 2001 release Thug by Nature.